nickynahu/resume/content/authors/admin/_index.md

 ---

-I am currently a Tender Analyst at Gebrüder Weiss where I do tender management and analysis of global Air and Sea RFQs and tenders.
+I am currently a Tender Analyst at Gebrüder Weiss where I do tender management and analysis of global Air & Sea RFQs and tenders.